 There were several issues in our minds over the past several days that were haunting us after deciding to go to the US after our Kenya trip was canceled due to new lockdown measures for the country, preventing us from making the much-desired trip to the Maasai Mara to stay at Little Governors Camp.

 Perhaps, we acted too quickly without thinking it out carefully.
-Who would have thought that returning to Minnesota for 15 days, Nevada for a week, including a possible visit to Milwaukee, Wisconsin to visit Tom’s Sister Beth wouldn’t work out?
+Who would have thought returning to Minnesota for 15 days, Nevada for a week, including a possible visit to Milwaukee, Wisconsin to visit Tom’s Sister Beth, wouldn’t work out?
 After booking everything necessary for the US, including flights, cars, and hotels, we called the health care facility where Sister Beth resides to discover a vaccine was required for all visitors to see the patients, received at least two weeks earlier.

 Immediately, we researched heavily for how we could get a vaccine in Minnesota on April 12th, a day after our arrival.
 We spent two full days online and couldn’t find a single appointment for that date or any other dates for that matter.
-Since we were only staying in Minnesota for 15 days and would need to quarantine for at least 10 days and be tested, after the 37 hour travel day, we started questioning our decision to travel to the US.
+Since we were only staying in Minnesota for 15 days and would need to quarantine for at least ten days and be tested after the 37 hour travel day, we started questioning our decision to travel to the US.

 If we didn’t quarantine, we’d risk infecting our family members, many of whom are over 80 years old.
-Since we have no US physical address and no US insurance (only international, which doesn’t include the US) what may be free to permanent residents, would cost us considerable sums.
+Since we have no US physical address and no US insurance (only international, which doesn’t include the US), what may be accessible to permanent residents, would cost us considerable sums.
 But that wasn’t the main factor.
 We were worried about not having time to quarantine and the possibility of infecting our family members.

-Also, we must admit, the thought of spending hours hanging out at the Johannesburg airport, also concerned us when we’ve seen many passengers at the airport without wearing a mask or properly wearing a mask.
+Also, we must admit, the thought of spending hours hanging out at the Johannesburg airport also concerned us when we’ve seen many passengers at the airport without wearing a mask or properly wearing a mask.
 When we arrived in South Africa on January 12, we couldn’t help but notice the carelessness of passengers, although the staff appeared diligent in mask-wearing and social distancing.

 We feared infecting our family members, our primary reason for canceling our trip to the US.
-But, also we didn’t want to be exposed ourselves, either when we’d be spending over eight hours hanging around the Johannesburg airport awaiting our flight or other layovers necessary in Frankfort, Germany, and Chicago, Illinois.
+But, also, we didn’t want to be exposed ourselves, either when we’d be spending over eight hours hanging around the Johannesburg airport awaiting our flight or other layovers necessary in Frankfort, Germany, and Chicago, Illinois.

 Perhaps, our hasty plan to visit the US was not meant to be after all.
-If we didn’t have to leave, we’d have time to plan for the future and when, in fact, it will be safer to return to the US to see family, putting no one at risk by our presence.
+If we didn’t have to leave, we’d have time to plan for the future and when, in fact, it would be safer to return to the US to see family, putting no one at risk by our presence.
 Also, although sketchy at this point, vaccines, including the South Africa variant, may become available here in the next several months.
 If we could get the vaccine here, traveling to the US would be a non-issue.

 Are we overly cautious?
 Perhaps.
-But a little inconvenience is worth a lot of life!!!
+But a minor inconvenience is worth a lot of life!!!
 We’re disappointed we won’t see our family next week, but we’re confident we did the right thing.
 Many throughout the world haven’t seen their distant family members since this all began.
 We are no exception.

 Besides, this morning while peeking out the kitchen window while making my coffee, two zebras were in the carport driveway, one laying down, another standing by the car as shown in today’s photos.
-When they saw me they walked around to the back of the house to the garden and on the veranda looking for pellets.
+When they saw me, they walked around to the back of the house to the garden and on the veranda looking for pellets.
 Who can dispute the loveliness of such an event?
 Living in the bush has its many rewards!
 We are in awe.
 We are grateful.

 P.S.
-The correction of the spelling of the word “Archives” on our site has not yet been corrected, Covid-19 hit the staff of our web development company and they are unavailable at this time.
+The correction of the spelling of the word “Archives” on our site has not yet been corrected, Covid-19 hit the staff of our web development company, and they are unavailable at this time.

 Photo from one year ago today, April 2, 2020:

 |This photo is from six years ago while we were in Kauai, Hawaii.
-Click here for the link.
 This scene made us squeal with delight!
 How magical!
+Click here for the link.
 For the year-ago post, please click here.|